NeilJed/aws-sso-credentials/README.md

 4. Copy the `awssso` script to somewhere you can run it.
 Usually somewhere on your `%PATH%` or make a symlink to it from somewhere like `/usr/local/bin`.
 Make sure to make it executeable, i.e. `chmod ug+w awssso`.

-5. In the `awssso` script, edit the `AWS_CLI_V2` variable to point to where the AWS CLI program is installed on your system.

 That's it.
 You should be good to go.

 ## Useage